hdShang/arxiv-daily/docs/cs-CL/2025-05-19/papers/250513259v3-from-automation-to-autonomy-a-survey-on-large-language-models-in-sci.md

 ---
 layout: default
-title: From Automation to Autonomy: A Survey on Large Language Models in Scientific Discovery
+title: "From Automation to Autonomy: A Survey on Large Language Models in Scientific Discovery"
 ---

 # From Automation to Autonomy: A Survey on Large Language Models in Scientific Discovery